• Recipes

 Trader Joe's Chicken Shawarma w/ Saffron Rice

-If you tried our Healthy Instant Pot Split Pea Soup or any other recipes at Mindfully Healthy Living, we'd love to hear how it turned out!
+If you tried our Healthy Instant Pot Split Pea Soup, we'd love to hear how it turned out!
 Please leave us a comment and a 🌟 rating below!
 Don't miss a thing and subscribe to our newsletter!

 Recipe